galaxyproject/training-material/topics/ecology/tutorials/regionalGAM/Reference_tutorial.md

 > ### {% icon hands_on %} Hands-on: Phenology

-This step will allow you the show the phenology of a species and then to create charts representing it.
+This step will allow you to compute and display the phenology of a species.
 In the second part, you will learn that it is possible to show the phenology of various species on a single chart allowing to compare them and analyse them more easily.

 > 1. Search for the tool `flight curve` and execute it specifying the following parameters:
 > * "Fichier de comptage": `output` from **tabular to CSV**.
 >
-> 🔹 Based on the `output` from **flight curve**, you can create a line chart which shows the occurence of the species through the years on a very visual material
+> 🔹 Based on the `output` from **flight curve**, you can create a line chart which shows species occurences through the years on a very visual material

 ![Phenology chart](https://github.com/yvanlebras/training-material/blob/ecology/topics/ecology/tutorials/regionalGAM/Images/Phenology%20chart%20.png "This shows the occurrence of Pyronia tithonus")

-If you want to access the chart on an interactive interface, you can click on the following link: [Chart on Galaxy](http://openstack-192-168-100-19.genouest.org/plugins/visualizations/charts/saved?id=d413a19dec13d11e)
+If you want to access the chart on an interactive interface, you can click on the following link: [Chart on Galaxy-E](https://openstack-192-168-100-19.genouest.org/u/ylebras/v/pyronia-tithonus-phenology-2)
 >
->    > ### {% icon tip %} Visualiser.
+>    > ### {% icon tip %} Visualization.
 >    > 1.
-Click on the `Output` dataset from **flight curve**
+Click on the name of output dataset from **flight curve** (something like `Flight curve on data 6`) to expand dataset related details and options
 >    > 2.
 Click on the "Visualize" button then select `Charts`
 >    > 3.
-Give it a proper name
+Give it a proper name like `Pyronia tithonus phenology`
 >    > 4.
-Select a visualization: "line chart (NVD 3)"
+Select a visualization type: "line chart (NVD 3)"
 >    > 5.
 Click on {% icon tip %} Select data:
 >    > * "Provide a label": `The name of the species`
 >    > * "Pick a series color": Choose a color for the line